 BPS 4396 Social Impact and Community Engagement

 or ENTP 4340 Social Sector Entrepreneurship and Community Engagement

 or BA 4095 Social Sector Engagement and Community Outreach Practicum

-Choose from the following to fulfill remaining Elective semester credit hours:
+Choose from the following to fulfill the remaining Finance Elective semester credit hours.

 1. Incoming freshmen must enroll and complete requirements of UNIV 1010 and the corresponding school-related freshman seminar course.
 Students, including transfer students, who complete their core curriculum at UT Dallas must take UNIV 2020.

 2. Degree is 129 semester credit hours if students are required to take EPPS 1110.